tronsgaard/barycorr/README.md

 Download barycorr.py to a directory of choice.

-The following packages are required:
+The following packages are required (available in PyPI):
 - [`numpy`](http://www.numpy.org/)
 - [`requests`](http://python-requests.org)

-Both are available through PyPI.

 ## Usage example